 Also if you follow the lines below you will have to make some changes to the registry keys available in Windows 10 so be very careful and follow the instructions to the letter because if you change something else in the Registry Editor by mistake it could damage your Windows 10 Technical Preview operating system to a point where you might have to reinstall it.

-Tutorial for enabling the new tray clock user interface in Windows 10 build 9926:
+Enable the new tray clock user interface in Windows 10 build 9926: how to do it?

 - Move the mouse cursor over to the lower left side of the screen where the start button is situated.